ontogenerator/Shiny_TOSTER/README.md

     library(shiny)
     runApp("Shiny_TOSTER")

-Alternatively, you can open the file Shiny\_TOSTER.R in the RStudio editor and click the "Run App" button at the top of the editor.
+Alternatively, you can open the file app.R in the RStudio editor and click the "Run App" button at the top of the editor.

 ### Launching the app from GitHub without installation